fjwright/Run-REDUCE-0/README.md

 * Keyboard shortcuts to send input to REDUCE and scroll the input list.
 Scrolling beyond the last input clears the input pane.
-* Set the main application window to 2/3 the linear dimension of the screen.
+* Set the initial main application window size to 2/3 the linear dimension of the screen.
-* The `Packages` button on the `Input from Files...` dialogue switches to the REDUCE packages directory (mainly for my benefit during testing).
+* Add a `Packages` button to the `Input from Files...` dialogue that switches to the REDUCE packages directory (mainly for my benefit during testing).
+* Add a `Clear I/O Display` item to the REDUCE menu.
+* Add a `Bold Prompts` checkbox to the View menu.
-* Rich text output option giving bold prompts and coloured text. `Coloured I/O` item in `View` menu renamed to `Rich I/O`.
+* Replace the `Coloured I/O` item in the `View` menu with an `I/O Colouring` sub-menu.
+* Provide a full emulation of Redfront.